Pk-Kher/string-utility/README.md

 ## Description

-Encodes a given string into its Base64 representation using Node.js Buffer.
+Encodes a given string into its Base64 representation using Node.js Buffer. if the input string has multi-byte characters (like Japanese kana or kanji), the result might not be different.

 ## Parameters